 Diffuse large B-cell lymphoma (DLBCL) is around 15 times more common in people with HIV than people without HIV.
 About half of HIV-related lymphomas are DLBCL.
 Two particular subtypes of DLBCL are more common in people with HIV, although quite rare:

 - Primary central nervous system (CNS) lymphoma is a type of DLBCL that starts in the brain, spinal cord and optic (eye) nerves.

 - Plasmablastic lymphoma (PBL) is a very rare form of DLBCL that is strongly associated with HIV, although it can develop in people with other immune system disorders.
 In around 4 in 20 cases, it develops in the mouth, although it can affect other areas of the body.
 Around 2% of HIV-related lymphomas are PBL.

 Primary effusion lymphoma (PEL) is a very rare form of non-Hodgkin lymphoma that grows in the cavities of your body (for example, around your lungs or in your tummy) without forming a mass.
 It is linked to infection with the human herpes virus.
 PEL mainly affects young people with HIV but it can develop in people with other immune system disorders or liver disease.
-Around 2% to 4% of HIV-related lymphomas are PEL.

 Around 5% of cancers in people with HIV are Hodgkin lymphomas.